simplesecure/simplesecure.github.io/_posts/2019-12-06-knowing-is-half-the-battle copy.markdown

 ---
 ### Knowing Is Half The Battle

 It's no secret that the blockchain space has had a user experience problem for a long time.
 However, with services like Portis and Fortmatic, the experience feels a lot like using applications on the traditional web.
-[SimpleID](https://simpleid.xyz) provides a similarly easy onboarding and Web3 interaction experience, but we also wanted to solve the real problem facing the blockchain space.
+[SimpleID](https://simpleid.xyz){:target="_blank:rel="noopener no referrer"} provides a similarly easy onboarding and Web3 interaction experience, but we also wanted to solve the real problem facing the blockchain space.

 **Engagement**